Milk allergy or lactose intolerance?

 An allergy is an immune response — when the body senses that a harmful substance has entered it, and releases specific chemicals to combat the perceived threat.
 For example, when you are having an allergic reaction, your body releases chemicals called histamines.
 These cause allergic symptoms that may affect your gastrointestinal tract, skin, respiratory system, and/or cardiovascular system.
 The effects on one's respiratory system could include a runny nose, cough, swelling of the larynx, and asthma.
 In the case of foods, studies show that food allergies rarely cause nasal symptoms or wheezing without also causing skin or gastrointestinal symptoms.

 Since you are experiencing this set of symptoms, it seems possible that you have a milk allergy.
 It's important to get the diagnosis from an allergist, so that the appropriate treatment can be identified.
-If you are a Columbia Student, you can call x4-2284 or log into Open Communicator to schedule an appointment with Medical Services.
+If you're a Columbia Student, you can make an appointment with a health care provider by contacting Medical Services (Morningside) or the Student Health Service (CUMC).

 Other substances found in milk also can trigger allergic reactions in some people, including antibiotics given to cows, or the proteins of ragweed, linseed, peanut, or wheat that make their way into milk.
 People with a milk allergy may need to cut milk out of their diet entirely.